SynerconTechnologies/SSS2-GUI/README.md

 2. Install the Teensy USB drivers from https://www.pjrc.com/teensy/serial_install.exe
 3. Download Github Desktop from https://desktop.github.com/
 4. Clone this repository in Github Desktop to work on it.
+5. Change the Universal Save Flag to false.
-5. Package the Python sources using ```py -3.4 -m py2exe SSS2-Interface.py```
+5. Package the Python sources into an executable using ```py -3.4 createExecutable.py py2exe```
-6. Copy all graphics files into the newly created dist and build directories
+6. Copy all graphics files into the newly created dist and build directories.
-7. Zip the dist directory for distribution.
-You can double click the SSS2-Interface.exe program in the dist directory to run.
-8. TODO: use Inno windows installer to create an installer. http://www.jrsoftware.org/isdl.php#qsp
+7. Use Inno windows installer to create a single executable file. http://www.jrsoftware.org/isdl.php#qsp
+   1. Open the `windows installer script for SSS2.iss` file.
+   2. Compile it.
+   3. Find the executable in Documents/SSS2
+   4. Rename the executable with the version number and post it to the web.